RubberDuckCollector/lanugage-learning/personal/maths/README.md

     - My README structure:
         - Let's use AO1, unit 1 numbers and the number system as an example.
         - In `1.1-integers-f`, I'll put a README file there.
-        - It's named `AO1-1-1.1-README.md`.
+        - It's named `IGCSE-EDEXCEL-AO1-1-1.1-README.md`.
 I think that's a good naming system
+            - At the top of that file, I'll write down everything I still remember about that skill/topic, then below that will be my work
             - From computer science I've learnt that systems for everything from naming files and variables to the structure of files is essential for maintainable systems.